Connoiter/king_tutte_datamap_scrolls/Readme.md

 by Five Eyes nations for cyberdefense purposes.

 As to the spelling of "datamap" versus the (currently) more common "data map," that too was a decision made by Connoiter.
-If "dataset" can be a single word, why not "datamap?"
+If "dataset" and "datapoint" can be a single words, why not "datamap?"

 ## Repo structure